danvoronov/chatbox2md/README.md

 ## Usage

-1. Export your ChatBox conversations as JSON and place them in the `input` folder
+1. Export your ChatBox conversations as JSON and place them in the `input` folder: : оpen Settings, then click ADVANCED tab.
+Expand 'Data Backup and Restore', check 'Chat History', and click EXPORT SELECTED DATA button.
 2. Ensure Node.js is installed on your system.
 You can download it from [nodejs.org](https://nodejs.org/)
 3. Run the converter:
 ```bash